My Review of Street Eats Drive-Thru

 When I heard that Yorkdale was re-opening, I like hundreds of other people around the GTA came back to shop and gather with our friends.
 I checked out the Street Eats Drive-Thru like hundreds of other foodies.
 We were just so overjoyed to be finally released from our homes and free from the lockdown.

 I guess I have bragging rights to be one of the first to be there at the drive-thru on June 20th.
 The website wasn’t hard to use.
 Independent catering and restaurants served street food on a parking lot in Yorkdale Mall.
 Everyone pre-purchased their food online and reserved their pickup times.
 From Korean tacos, pizza, Jamaican food to donuts, the selection was decent.
 I wish got to try them all but I found the pricing a tad expensive so I settled with Tiny Tom’s donuts – like everyone else.

 I would never go back here again.
 Just because I reserved my 2:45 timeslot, didn’t mean I got my donuts at 2:45.
 In fact, after waiting for a bit over an hour, I finally received my donuts at 3:15.
 The line was crazy long and the traffic was hectic.
 Never in my life was I so stressed out over getting food.

-We were separated into three lines and everyone tried to get into the Tiny Tom’s line.
-I guess people who wanted Tiny Tom’s were retarded and somehow ended up in the wrong line.
+We were separated into three lines and everyone tried to get into Tiny Tom’s line.
+I guess people who wanted Tiny Tom’s got confused and somehow ended up in the wrong line.
 I stuck in my line and somehow let other people ram their cars in front of me.
-One Indian guy tried to cut in front of me but failed.
 It got so stressful because there was no one directing traffic.
 This is an accident waiting to happen.
 Yes, everyone was here for Tiny Tom’s because we’re all dirt poor.